Skip to content

 </manifest>

-Start by defining your products in App Store Connect and/or the Google Play Store
+Define your products in App Store Connect and/or the Google Play Console.

 subscription: false